vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 #### Obtaining an extension access token

-We need to do one more thing to be able to connect to the external service MQTT topics - we need a way for our MQTT client to authenticate with Cloud Director for MQTT communication.
+We need to do one more thing to be able to connect to the external service MQTT topics - we need a way for our MQTT client to authenticate with VMware Cloud Director for MQTT communication.
 The way to do this is by creating an long live token for the external service, which the MQTT client will use for authentication when connecting:

 ```json
 Request: